-- a) "Excluded production expenditures" include expenditures incurred for: - (a) remuneration that is determined by reference to profit or revenue; - (b) anything for which an amount is included in computing a credit under any other section of the Manitoba Income Tax Act other than section 10.1 (paid work experience tax credit); or - (c) advertising, marketing, promotion, market research or anything else that relates in any way to any other film or video production. - b) Eligible salaries may include the value of benefits which are taxable to the eligible employee, including vacation pay, holiday, and employer contributions to a registered retirement savings plan.
+- (ii) alcoholic beverages; - (iv) living expenses other than eligible accommodation expenditures; - (v) remuneration that is determined by reference to profit or revenue;

+(vi) anything for which an amount is included in computing a credit under any other section of the Manitoba Income Tax Act other than section 10.1 (paid work experience tax credit); or

+(vii) advertising, marketing, promotion, market research or anything else that relates in any way to any other film or video production.

+- b) Eligible salaries may include the value of benefits which are taxable to the eligible employee, including vacation pay, holiday, and employer contributions to a registered retirement savings plan.
 Benefits paid by the employer but not taxable to the employee, such as the employer's portion of payroll source deductions, would not be included in eligible salaries.
-Workers' compensation, CPP, and El premiums are not eligible; - c) Union and guild fringes paid on the production for eligible individuals may be included if they are taxable; - d) Eligible labour may include payments to Manitoba police for on-set security services; - e) Bulk Extras: In cases where more than 25 extras are hired locally for a production on any given day and the gross daily expense is less than \$150 per extra, the Form B(1) may include one line summaries including the number of bulk extras and their cost, but a detailed listing and Declarations of Residency MUST BE AVAILABLE upon request;
+Workers' compensation, CPP, and El premiums are not eligible; - c) Union and guild fringes paid on the production for eligible individuals may be included if they are taxable; - d) Eligible service contract expenditures may include payments to Manitoba police for on-set security services;

+- e) Airfare and travel outside Manitoba are not eligible service contract expenditures.
+Transportation costs are eligible as long as the production of the film is the immediate cause of the expense, and the transportation takes place in Manitoba, and the expense occurs during the eligible production period; - f) Bulk Extras: In cases where more than 25 extras are hired locally for a production on any given day and the gross daily expense is less than \$150 per extra, the Form B(1) may include one line summaries including the number of bulk extras and their cost, but a detailed listing and Declarations of Residency MUST BE AVAILABLE upon request;